Robert L. Spragins: Postwar

 Spragins resided in Huntsville, and worked as a real estate developer, assistant to the president of a brick making company, and manager of a veteran owned and operated taxi company.

 Spragins died in Huntsville on December 26, 1964.
 He was buried at Maple Hill Cemetery in Huntsville.

 Awards

 Spragins received two awards of the Army Distinguished Service Medal, one for his service with the XIV Corps, and one for his command of the 44th Division.
 In addition, he received the Silver Star for heroism during the Guadalcanal Campaign, and two awards of the Purple Heart.
 He also received the Treasury Department Medal of Honor (Silver) in February 1918 to recognize his heroism in saving two men from drowning.

 Family

 In 1915, Spragins married Marguerite S. Van Vliet, the daughter of Brigadier General Robert Campbell Van Vliet.
-They were the parents of three sons, Robert Beirne (1916-2003), Charles Echols ("Pete") (1923-2014), and Stewart Van Vliet (born 1926).
+They were the parents of three sons, Robert Beirne (1916–2003), Charles Echols ("Pete") (1923–2014), and Stewart Van Vliet (1926–2018).
 Robert and Charles attained general officer rank in the Army, while Stewart retired from the U.S. Air Force with the rank of colonel.